Italy's Carla Fracci, La Scala prima ballerina, dies at 84 - WTMJ

 Milan’s Teatro alla Scala announced her death without giving a cause.
 Italian news reports said she had been fighting cancer.

-The Milan theater recalled the “fairytale rise” of the daughter of a tram driver who.
-It said that through “talent, obstinance and work (she) became the most famous ballerina in the world” and inspired generations of young people.
+The Milan theater recalled the “fairytale rise” of the daughter of a tram driver who through “talent, obstinance and work became the most famous ballerina in the world” and inspired generations of young people.

 “Carla Fracci was a cardinal figure in the history of dance and that of La Scala, but also a point of reference for the city of Milan and Italian culture,” the theater said in a statement.